St. Petersburg Workmen's Petition to the Tsar: Petition structure and content

 The text of Gapon's petition was divided into three parts.
 The first part began with an address to the tsar.
-In accordance with biblical and old Russian tradition, the petition addressed the tsar to inform him that the workers and residents of St. Petersburg had come to him seeking truth and protection.
+In accordance with biblical and old Rus’ tradition, the petition addressed the tsar to inform him that the workers and residents of St. Petersburg had come to him seeking truth and protection.
 The petition went on to speak of the plight and slavery of the workers, who were forced to endure their bitter plight in silence, of their poverty and oppression, and it was also said that the situation of the workers was getting worse and worse, and now their patience was at an end.
 "For us, the terrible moment has come when it is better to die than to continue in unbearable agony".

 The petition then recounted the history of the workers' dispute with the factory owners, commonly referred to as the bosses.
 It recounted how the workers had walked off the job and told their owners that they would not work until their demands were met.
 This was followed by a list of demands that the workers had made to their bosses during the January strike.
 It was said that these demands were minor, but the owners refused to meet them as well.
 The petition went on to state that the reason for the refusal was that the workers' demands were recognized as not being in accordance with the law.
 It was said that from the owners' point of view, any request by the workers was a crime, and their desire to improve their situation was an intolerable impertinence.